Hacker0x01/docs.hackerone.com/docs/hackers/rejecting-and-leaving-programs.md

 The questionnaire is completely voluntary, but if you fill it out, you'll get priority for another invitation so that you can find a program that is a better fit.

 If you've rejected an invitation to a program, you can manually be invited back into the program.
-[CHECK THIS INFO WITH SONYA]